Edil-ozi/edil-ozi/README.md

 Welcome to the project!
 We appreciate your interest in contributing.
 Please read the following guidelines carefully to ensure a smooth and consistent development process.

+### 0. How to add new components

+#### You need only 5 files to be changed in the following order
+`config/docs.ts` - add new sidebar field

+`registry/components/edil-ozi` - add your brand new component

+`registry/components/example/` - add your new component as demo

+`content/docs/components/` - add your new `.mdx` file with descriptions and components provided

+`registry/index.tsx` - register your all new components

 ### 1. Color Usage in New Components

 When creating new components, it is essential to adhere to the specific color palette provided below to maintain a consistent design throughout the application.
 All colors are build in tailwind 3.3+ versions.